 Reference Assistance – contact staff

-Reference staff are available in-person when students are on campus as well as by phone at (805) 969-3626 extension 144, or email at firstname.lastname@example.org.
-Reference staff include Mark Kelly, Head of Reference Services, Richard Buchen, Special Collections Librarian, and Alain Dussert, Director of Library Services.
+Reference staff are available in-person when students are on campus as well as by phone at (805) 969-3626 extension 144, or email at email@example.com.
+Reference staff include Mark Kelly, Head of Reference Services and Richard Buchen, Special Collections Librarian.
 Replies to reference questions sent by mail, email, or left on voicemail, are usually provided within 24 hours during normal library operational times of the year (excluding holidays or Pacifica staff events).
 Appointments may also be made for private consultations and tutorials with the reference staff.

 As of Fall 2012, the library also offers instruction in the following sequence: 1) a beginning tour and orientation to the library’s physical and electronic resources for first-year Pacifica students, 2) an intermediate course for constructing online search strategies for research topics, and 3) an advanced course for dissertation and thesis research, including constructing the literature review.